 This particular feature can be used to identify social media influencers who are following your competitors but aren’t following you.

 In the example below, you can see how you can quickly generate a list of beauty vloggers.

-Both metrics are combined to give an synopsis of how influential and active an individual is within certain communities such as marketing, social media, tech, sports, Etc.
+Both metrics are combined to give a synopsis of how influential and active an individual is within certain communities such as marketing, social media, tech, sports, etc.

 Positioned as a custom content creation platform, Trend.io is a curated network of creators, aka an influencer marketplace.
 Instead of buying pre-packaged services, brands and agencies can create projects and have influencers apply.
 It’s ideal for brands with a project in mind who are just looking for talent to work with.